jecGrimm/GartenlaubeExtractor/README.md

 `whole_texts` contains the whole text files for all publications regardeless of their seriality.
 The filename has the following structure:<br> <document_raw_id>-00\_\<title><br>

 #### metadata
 The metadata is appended at the end of to the existing file `Bibliographie.csv` in the folder `resources`.
+The separator is ";".

 ### resources
 #### black_list